FuryanRasta/peyote/tutorials/03_augmented.md

 Note how the account now has `50000demo` and `99994500stake` \(a `5500stake` decrease!\).
 The decrease in stake includes the buying price charged `500stake` and the blockchain gas fees `5000stake`.

-We can also confirm the supply and reserve values and that the bond has transitioned to the `OPEN` phase by querying the bond using `bondscli q bonds bond demo` which gives the below result.
+We can also confirm the supply and reserve values and that the bond has transitioned to the `OPEN` phase by querying the bond using `peycli q peyote bond demo` which gives the below result.
 Note how the current reserve matches `R0=300`.

 ```bash
 ...